Bikini Atoll: History

-Human beings have inhabited the Bikini Atoll for about 3,600 years.
-U.S. Army Corps of Engineers archaeologist Charles F. Streck, Jr., found bits of charcoal, fish bones, shells and other artifacts under 3 ft of sand.
+Humans have inhabited Bikini Atoll for about 3,600 years.
+U.S. Army Corps of Engineers archaeologist Charles F. Streck Jr., found bits of charcoal, fish bones, shells and other artifacts under 3 ft of sand.
 Carbon-dating placed the age of the artifacts at between 1960 and 1650 BC.
-Other discoveries on Bikini and Eneu island were carbon-dated to between 1000 BC and 1 BC, and others between AD 400 and 1400.
+Other discoveries on Bikini and Eneu island were carbon-dated to between 1000 BC and 1 BC, and others between AD 400 and 1400 though samples may not have been collected from secure stratigraphic contexts and older driftwood samples may have affected results.